the-events-calendar/the-events-calendar/readme.txt

 == Changelog ==

-= [4.5.10] TBD =
+= [4.5.10] 2017-08-09 =

-* Fix - Avoid duplicate events when importing from some iCal, Google Calendar and Facebook feeds in Event Aggregator [67038]
+* Fix - Avoid duplicate events when importing from some iCal, Google Calendar and Facebook feeds in Event Aggregator (our thanks to Jason Sears, controlyours and many other users for highlighting these issues) [67038]
-* Fix - Fixed bug that caused scheduled imports to get stuck in a perpetual state of failure when receiving error messages from the Event Aggregator service.
-[83767]
+* Fix - Fixed bug that caused scheduled imports to get stuck in a perpetual state of failure when receiving error messages from the Event Aggregator service (our thanks to Antonio Jose and others for flagging this problem) [83767]
-* Fix - Resolved issue where errors from the Event Aggregator service were not properly logging/visible on the History tab.
+* Fix - Resolved issue where errors from the Event Aggregator service were not properly logging/visible on the History tab [83767]
-* Tweak - Made linked post fields' auto-save features more stringently check for empty values to prevent the plugin from trying to "save" empty values [80282]
+* Tweak - Made linked post fields' auto-save features more stringently check for empty values to prevent the plugin from trying to "save" empty values (our thanks to Jean-Marie for highlighting this problem) [80282]
 * Tweak - Moved the organizer e-mail address field label a bit to better accomodate Community Events [80426]
 * Tweak - Added filter to tribe_get_display_end_date()'s return value [77730]
-* Tweak - Avoid notice-level errors while processing queues within Event Aggregator [84020]
+* Tweak - Avoid notice-level errors while processing queues within Event Aggregator (our thanks to David Sharpe and others for reporting this) [84020]
 * Tweak - Improve compatibility and avoid Javascript errors when running alongside Twenty Seventeen [70853]
+* Compatibility - Minimum supported version of WordPress is now 4.4

 = [4.5.9] 2017-07-26 =